Baal Shem Tov, or Besht — the founder of Chasidism —

 A Kavanah for Bedikat Chamets, The Search for Chamets

 Here's a kavannah prayer you can use for bedikat chametz (the search for leaven) on the night before Passover, or for bi'ur chametz (the burning of leaven) on the morning before the seder.
-It fits especially well this year of 2016, when Pesach begins on Earth Day.
 Scroll to the end for the prayer.
 May you have a sweet, kosher and liberating Pesach! ~ Reb Duvid

 Every year, we read a special formula after searching for and burning any chametz (grain products that could become leavened).
 The formula goes like this (for bi'ur, burning, add the words in parentheses):